nus-cs2103-AY2021S1/ip/docs/README.md

 title: User Guide
 ---

-_ikurabowl_ is a **desktop app for tasks and todos, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, it can get your contact management tasks done faster than traditional GUI apps.
+_Ikurabowl_ is a **desktop app for tasks and todos, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, it can get your task management done faster than traditional GUI apps.

 * Table of Contents
 {:toc}